Check Website for Malware – Online Website Malware Scanner & Detector

 One of the major drawbacks of owning a website is that it could be attacked anytime by the cybercriminals.
 According to research, around one million sites are attacked each day, and 17 percent of the hacked websites suffer from website blacklisting by the search engines.

 Google uses its website malware scanner to scan several websites on the internet and blacklists those that are hacked by cybercriminals.
 So, it is important to protect your website from malware.
-But if your website is already hacked, here is the article to check and remove the malware.
+But if your website is already hacked, here is the article for the website virus checker and removal process.

 Why Cybercriminals Infect Your Website with Malware?